FIFA investigating Neymar complaint over unpaid Barcelona loyalty bonus

 Neymar's father, who also acts as his agent, accused Barca of "blackmail" in their refusal to pay and FIFA is now looking into the matter.

-A spokesperson from world football's governing body said: "The matter ... is pending and being investigated.
+A spokesperson from world football's governing body told Omnisport: "The matter ... is pending and being investigated.
 As a result, we are not in a position to comment on it."

 Barca spokesperson Jordi Vives has previously stated: "There were three conditions [to the loyalty bonus]: one, that the player does not negotiate with another club in the last three months before July 31.